rx-angular/rx-angular/libs/state/effects/docs/Readme.md

 ## Error handling

-If an error is thrown inside one side-effect callback, other effects are not effected.
+If an error is thrown inside one side-effect callback, other effects are not affected.
 The built-in Angular ErrorHandler gets automatically notified of the error, so these errors should still show up in Rollbar reports.

-However there are additional ways to tweak the error handling.
+However, there are additional ways to tweak the error handling.

 We can hook into this process by providing a custom error handler: